Chris4891/CI-PP4-Ecommerce/README.md

 ## Acknowledgements

-- Special Thanks to my mentor
-- Thanks to my girlfriend, family and friends for support
+- Special thanks to my girlfriend, family and friends for support
 - Thanks to Code Institute and fellow students on Slack channels